Zerg00s/Zerg00s/README.md

 ## About me
-It seems that after every large project, I come up with something useful to share on Github.
+After every large project, I develop something helpful to share on GitHub.
 I live in Toronto, Canada.
-You can find the list of my most interesting projects pinned below.
+You can find the list of my most exciting projects pinned below.

 ### Skills 💪
 - C#, Azure, Node.js